pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 Validating type hints
 ~~~~~~~~~~~~~~~~~~~~~

 pandas uses `mypy <http://mypy-lang.org>`_ and `pyright <https://github.com/microsoft/pyright>`_ to statically analyze the code base and type hints.
-After making any change you can ensure your type hints are correct by running
+After making any change you can ensure your type hints are consistent by running

 .. code-block:: shell